Azure/login/README.md

 - AZURE_SUBSCRIPTION_ID: the Subscription ID.
 - AZURE_TENANT_ID: the Tenant ID.

+Now you can try the workflow to login with system-assigned managed identity.

 - **The worklfow sample to run both Azure CLI and Azure PowerShell**

 ```yaml